-If patterns of poor punctuality emerge or attendance falls below 90% (the national classification of persistent absence as from September 2015) then the Education Welfare Officer (EWO) will become involved.
-Parents will be contacted to alert them if patterns of attendance for individual pupils begin to cause concern.
+If patterns of poor punctuality emerge or attendance falls below 90% (the national classification of persistent) then the Education Welfare Officer (EWO) will become involved.
+Parents will be contacted to alert them if patterns of attendance for individual pupils begin to cause concern (if attendance falls below 92%).